Tyler-Schwenk/RibbitRadar/README.md

     <a href="https://github.com/Tyler-Schwenk/RibbitRadar/pulls"><img alt="Pull requests Badge" src="https://img.shields.io/github/issues-pr/Tyler-Schwenk/RibbitRadar"></a>
 </p>

+### Project Update:

+Future developments will be using a custom Birdnet model for audio analysis.
+This repository will be archived

 # RibbitRadar

 RibbitRadar is a python-based application designed to accurately identify the presence of specific frog species within audio recordings.
 Leveraging my fine-tuned version of the Audio Spectrogram Transformer ([AST](https://github.com/YuanGongND/ast)), RibbitRadar processes audio data, preforms inference, and generates reports with detailed information on detection.